AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-sources.md

 | Records ingested | Displays the total count of records ingested into Data Lake based on the time frame that you set. |
 | Records failed | Displays the number of records that were not ingested into Data Lake due to errors in the data, based on the time frame that you set. |

-The source ingestion list displays all sources that contain existing dataflows, including information on their ingestion rates, number of failed records, and total number of failed dataflows based on the time frame that you applied.
+The source ingestion list displays all sources that contain at least one existing account.
+The list also includes information on each source's ingestion rate, number of failed records, and total number of failed dataflows based on the time frame that you applied.

 ![source-ingestion](../assets/ui/monitor-sources/source-ingestion.png)